 Cargill, Vancouver B.C

-This is the high quality research by Dr. Bill William, a world class Professor, and the AG-Econ team at North Dakota State University published in the Journal of Agricultural and Resource Economics40(3):442–456
+This is the research of the AG-Econ team at North Dakota State University published in the Journal of Agricultural and Resource Economics.

 The portfolio consists of origin and destination prices as well as shipping costs for rail, barge, and ocean shipping.

-I skimmed through their paper and found it absolutely interesting.
+I’ve skimmed through their paper (partly inspired by jacquessimon506.wordpress.com in its conceptional and intellectual foundation) and found it absolutely interesting.